Host RPC Threat Model

 The host RPC surface is not a substitute for:

 - Network isolation.
-Nothing in the protocol encrypts or authenticates traffic; it is not exposed on a network port by design.
+Nothing in the protocol encrypts traffic; it is not exposed on a network port by design.

 - Multi-tenant hosts.
 Do not run

 fuse hoston a shared machine where untrusted users share the same OS account. - Malware resistance.
-Malware with user privileges can connect, scope the repository, and shut the host down.
+Malware with user privileges can observe the handshake, connect, scope the repository, and shut the host down.

 - Compliance-grade secret scanning.
 Diagnostics and scope output use the same heuristic redactor as fusion; they reduce accidental exposure but do not guarantee removal.

-That change raises the bar from "know the pipe name" to "observe the handshake or win a race against the legitimate client."
-It remains local IPC security: it blocks casual cross-process snooping and scripted port scanning of predictable pipe names, but it does not defend against a determined same-user attacker who can read the extension process memory or intercept the handshake on the same machine.
+The host issues a session token at start, returned in the fuse/handshake response; every subsequent RPC method requires it.
+Together with the predictable per-root endpoint and served-root binding (see Local-Trust IPC Model above), this raises the bar from "know the pipe name" to "observe the handshake or win a race against the legitimate client."
+It remains local IPC security: it blocks casual cross-process snooping and scripted scanning of predictable pipe names, but it does not defend against a determined same-user attacker who can read the client's process memory or intercept the handshake on the same machine.
 The token is not a substitute for network TLS or user login.

 Operational Guidance